Ben Lamb (actor)

-Ben Lamb (born 24 January 1989) is an English actor, best known for his portrayal of Anthony Rivers in The White Queen, Edward in Divergent, Owen Case in Now You See Me 2, and King Richard in A Christmas Prince, A Christmas Prince: The Royal Wedding and A Christmas Prince: The Royal Baby.
+Benjamin Lamb (born 24 January 1989) is an English actor, best known for his portrayal of Anthony Rivers in The White Queen, Edward in Divergent, Owen Case in Now You See Me 2, and King Richard in A Christmas Prince, A Christmas Prince: The Royal Wedding and A Christmas Prince: The Royal Baby.

 Education

 Born in Exeter, Devon, Lamb was educated at Dragon School in Oxford, and Eton College in Berkshire, where he was a music scholar.

 Career

 After graduating RADA in 2010, Lamb started his professional career in opera before joining the National Youth Theatre and performed in 20 Cigarettes.

 In 2012, Lamb appeared as Percy Bysshe Shelley in Helen Edmundson's play Mary Shelley.
 In 2013, he appeared as John Willoughby in Edmundson's adaptation of Sense and Sensibility on BBC Radio 4.

 In 2013 he starred as Anthony in The White Queen and, in 2014, as Edward in Divergent.

 Alongside his film career, he has performed in theatre, playing Lorenzo in The Merchant of Venice at Shakespeare's Globe, alongside Jonathan Pryce, and Malcolm in the Young Vic's Macbeth.

 In 2017, he was cast as the title role in Netflix's A Christmas Prince and in the upcoming The Warrior Queen of Jhansi.
 Ben reprised his role as King Richard in the sequels, A Christmas Prince: The Royal Wedding and A Christmas Prince: The Royal Baby.

 In 2023 he was cast as the Duke of Buckingham in the Julian Fellowes drama The Gilded Age.